Monday, March 28, 2022

 • To the degree that you can, allow each staff member to serve the shopper throughout the purchase process.
 Empower employees to handle customer complaints.

 The last of these four has special importance.
 Studies at Ireland’s Waterford Institute of Technology find that a promise of on-the-job autonomy attracts new employees who will excel in customer-facing tasks.
-Having made that promise, you don’t want to risk losing their contribution to your profitability by allowing the corrosive impacts of price promotions.
+Having made that promise, you don’t want to risk losing their contribution to your profitability by allowing corrosive impacts from price promotions.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.